 tunebook 139 tunes.

 I started playing music when I was about 4, when my mom started me on piano.
 As time went on, I grew to love the piano, and music overall.
 By the time I was 8, I started learning viola.

-After my brother introduced me to the band "The Irish Experience" (which I despise right now…), and my sister with "Riverdance", I fell in love with Celtic music, so I began fiddling on the viola.
+After my siblings introduced me to "not-so-traditional" groups like The Irish Experience and Riverdance, I fell in love with Celtic music, so I began fiddling on the viola.
 A couple years later, my mom get her old violin fixed up, - and knowing me, I couldn’t resist - I taught myself to play violin/fiddle.